Covid19OutputJapan/Covid19OutputJapan.github.io/osaka_latest.md

 summary:
 ---

-{% assign fig_loc = "./archives/20210601/Figures/Osaka/" %}
+{% assign fig_loc = "./archives/20210608/Figures/Osaka/" %}

-## Last update on June 1, 2021
+## Last update on June 8, 2021
-** Based on the data available as of May 30, 2021.
+** Based on the data available as of June 6, 2021.
 Click to enlarge each image.

 {% include link_to_code.html %}